MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/web.md

 2. Run the command: `npm update ibm-mfp-web-sdk`.

 ## Same-origin policy
-Because web resources may be hosted on different a server machine than the one that MobileFirst Server is installed on, this may trigger a [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) violation.
+If web resources are hosted on a different server machine than the one that MobileFirst Server is installed on, a [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) violation is triggered.

-Same-origin policy is a restriction embosed on web browsers.
-For example, if an application is hosted on the domain **example.com**, it is not allowed for the same application to also access contect that is available on another server, or for that matter, from the MobileFirst Server.
+The same-origin policy is a restriction that is enforced on web browsers.
+For example, if an application is hosted on the domain **example.com**, that application is not allowed to also access context that is available on another server, or for that matter, from the MobileFirst Server.

-Web apps that are using the MobileFirst Web SDK should be handled in a supporting topology, for example by using a Reverse Proxy to internally redirect requests to the appropriate server while maintaining the same single origin.
+Web apps that use the MobileFirst Web SDK must be handled in a supporting topology.
+For example, use a reverse proxy to internally redirect requests to the appropriate server while maintaining the same single origin.

 ### Alternatives
-The policy requirements can be satisfied by using either of the following methods:
+You can meet the policy requirements by using either of the following methods:

-- Serving the web application resources, for example, from the same WebSphere Liberty profile application server that is used in the MobileFirst Development Kit.
+- Serving the web application resources, for example, from the same WebSphere Application Server Liberty profile application server that is used in the MobileFirst Development Kit.
 - Using Node.js as a proxy to redirect application requests to the MobileFirst Server.

 > Learn more in [Setting up the Web development environmnt](../../setting-up-your-development-environment/web-development-environment) tutorial

 ## Secure-origins policy
-When using Chrome during development, the browser might not allow an application to load if using both HTTP and a host that **is not** "localhost".
-This is due to the secure-origins policy implemented and used by default in this browser.
+When you use Chrome during development, the browser might not allow an application to load if it uses both HTTP and a host that **is not** `localhost`.
+The cause is the secure-origins policy that is implemented and used by default in this browser.

 To overcome this, you can start the Chrome browser with the following flag: